Uniform handling of failure in switch

 }

-uniformly as just another potential value of the selector expression, we can get a similar
+Just as it was an improvement to handle null uniformly as just another potential value of the selector expression, we can get a similar

 improvement by handling normal and exceptional completion uniformly as well.
 Normal and exceptional completion are mutually exclusive,

-already has a great deal in common with handling normal values in
+and the handling of exceptions in try-catch already has a great deal in common with handling normal values in

-statements (a catch clause is effectively matching to a type pattern).
+switch statements (a catch clause is effectively matching to a type pattern).

 For activities with anticipated failure modes, handling successful completion via one mechanism and failed completion through another makes code harder